Family Planning Association: Leadership

-The organisation's first administrator was Margaret Pyke OBE.
-Following Pyke's death in 1967, Jean Medawar took over as chairwoman.
+The organisation's first administrator was Margaret Pyke OBE, who was appointed by the Association's chair, Gertrude Denman.
+When Denman died in 1954 Pyke took over as Chair, and was succeeded after her death in 1966 by Jean Medawar.
+Pyke's son, David Pyke, recalled his mother's involvement with the FPA in an interview with the historian, Brian Harrison, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+The birth control activist, Nancy Raphael, honorary secretary of the FPA in the 1960s was also interviewed by Harrison as part of the project.
+Other women working alongside her included Lady Tewson, Helen Brook and Pamela Sheridan.

-As of 2010, the President of FPA was Baroness Gould of Potternewton; Vice Presidents include Jacqui Lait, Joan Ruddock MP, and Baroness Tonge and the charity is supported by a number of patrons.
-Additionally FPA is steered by a Board of Trustees of 12; the Chair is Dr Val Day and the Vice Chair is Paul Woodward.
-In January 2008, Julie Bentley became the Chief Executive, taking over from Anne Weyman OBE, who previously led the organisation for 11 years.
+As of 2010, the President of FPA was Baroness Gould of Potternewton; Vice Presidents included Jacqui Lait, Joan Ruddock MP and Baroness Tonge, and the charity was supported by a number of patrons.
+Additionally the FPA was steered by a board of twelve trustees; the Chair was Dr Val Day and the Vice Chair was Paul Woodward.
+In January 2008, Julie Bentley became the Chief Executive, taking over from Anne Weyman OBE, who had previously led the organisation for 11 years.

 Dr Audrey Simpson OBE became Chief Executive of FPA in October 2012, taking over from Julie Bentley who had led the organisation for five years.